L0lig1/MonsterTradingCardsGame/README.md

 This Game was part of a uni project.
 It is an API written in C#.
 <br> <br>

-### Important functionality note:
-In LogFileManagement.cs the path on line 15 should be modified, or else battle log cannot be written.

 # Lessons Learned
 - plan ahead before starting
 - think about the structure, design, and requirements of the program more thoroughly